Bruzu/docs/index.md

 {: .fs-9 }

-A very simple yet powerful image generation API.
-The Bruzu Image API returns an image in response to a URL GET request.
+Bruzu Image API is very simple yet powerful Image Generation API.
+It returns an image in response to a Query String.
 {: .fs-6 .fw-300 }

-Bruzu Image API allows you to create dynamic images using nothing more than a URL string.
 To see it in action, just paste this URL into your browser's address bar:

 ```
 https://img.bruzu.com/?a.text=Dynamic